Understanding the Influence of Motivation on Requirements Engineering-related Activities: Related Work

-\textbf{Empirical Studies of Motivation and RE:} Sach et al. \cite{6092590} conducted semi-structured interviews with 13 software engineers and suggested that motivating factors in SE are evolving and the current understanding of motivation in SE might be out of date.
+Sach et al. \cite{6092590} conducted semi-structured interviews with 13 software engineers and suggested that motivating factors in SE are evolving and the current understanding of motivation in SE might be out of date.
 They identified that ‘work that is useful', ‘producing good software’ and ‘solving problems’ emerged as the most cited motivating factors.
 A cross-case analysis of two software organizations was conducted by França et al. \cite{FRANCA201479}, focusing on building explanatory theories of motivation in different software organizations and integrating them to obtain a comprehensive understanding of the role of motivation in SE.
 They suggested conducting a deep investigation into the motivation of software engineers focusing on their role in the team as it would impact the performance of the team.
-Tessem and Maurer \cite{tessem2007job} conducted semi-structured interviews with 70 software engineers in a large agile team, aiming to understand how development team size could possibly affect motivation and job satisfaction.
-They demonstrated that autonomy, variety, significance, feedback, and the ability to complete a whole task are the factors prevalent in the project and suggested that one way of maintaining agility in software development as the software and the developer team grows is to let it grow slowly, where management can take into consideration of both motivation and job satisfaction issues.
 In \cite{RN2713}, an empirical study was conducted to investigate how software testers can be better motivated.
 Semi-structured in-depth interviews were conducted with 36 practitioners in 12 software organizations in Norway.
 A set of motivating and demotivating factors influencing software testing personnel was identified and proposed that combining testing responsibilities with a variety of tasks engagement increases the satisfaction of testers which eventually increases their motivation.
-Khan and Akbar \cite{RN2215} performed an SLR and an empirical investigation on motivation factors for the requirements change management process in global software development (GSD).
-They explored the motivators contributing to requirements change management by extracting 25 motivators and finally developed taxonomies of identified motivators such as accountability, clear change management strategy, overseas site response, effective requirement change management leadership, etc. Most of these systematic and empirical studies to date have focused on software engineering activities in general, or predominantly design, development, agile teams and GSD contexts.
-The studies that focused on RE have mainly been limited to the GSD domain.
-Considering all these studies and based on the findings of our own prior studies into the impact of human aspects on RE, we decided to conduct a set of semi-structured, in-depth interviews specifically targeting software practitioners involved in RE.
-We wanted to find out their key motivating/demotivating factors and the impacts of these on performing RE-related tasks.